davidroyer/dkroyer/content/blog/Nuxtjs-Tips.md

 ---

 # Tip 3 - Performance
 I personally believe using the <a target="/\_blank" rel="noopener" href=https://github.com/nuxt-community/modules/tree/master/modules/pwa>PWA Module</a> is the easiest modification one can do for the biggest impact on his/her site.
-While customization is possible, it is not required and all it takes to use it is by add 1 line to the modules sections of `nuxt.config.js` like so:
+While customization is possible, it's not required.
+All that's needed to begin reaping the benefits is adding 1 line to the modules sections of `nuxt.config.js` like so:

 ```js
 // `nuxt.config.js`